rickaa/rand/rand/content/posts/divide_search_abstract.md

 Awesome 🎉, we have done the first part of our problem, and not only that, now we are more prepared for the next parts.

-Choosing random letters to get a valid domain and root doesn't look appropiate, having our own lists for that seems easier:
+Choosing random letters to get a valid domain and root doesn't look appropriate, having our own lists for that seems easier:

 ```python